publiccodenet/about/activities/member-relations/expression-of-interest.md

 * This lightweight and low commitment Expression of Interest can be signed while we work with potential Founding Members on the [founding membership proposal](founding-membership-proposal.md)
 * This resource is a link to a Google doc for now, but might change format
-* Any proposed changes to the content of this template must first be proposed on, and  merged, with [the `master` branch of About](https://github.com/publiccodenet/about/tree/master) before being implemented here
+* Any proposed changes to the content of this template must first be proposed on, and  merged with, [the `master` branch of About](https://github.com/publiccodenet/about/tree/master) before being implemented here

 ## Use and further development